MaorProjects/Arkanoid/README.md

 Arkanoid is a block breaker arcade game.
 The game includes 6 levels.
-choose which levels there will be and in what order in the program arguments.
 The game includes bonuses
 such as splitting the balls and increasing the paddle.